tafoiji/Multi-threaded-port-scanner/README.md

 If all information is valid application will request information about ports:
 * Type of ports you want to scan (**TCP, UDP, TCP/UDP**),
-* A message for your UDP endpoint (you need to understand by which protocol endpoint you want to scan is working and send message on which you will get response), if UDP selected,
+* A message for your UDP endpoint (you need to understand, by which protocol, endpoint you want to scan, is working, and send message on which you will get response), if UDP selected,
 * Choosing scanning options:
   * List of popular ports,
   * Your list of ports (you will need to enter them separating by space),